callumreid/reverso/README.md

 ## Deployment
 The app targets Vercel.
 Configure the project in the Vercel dashboard, add `OPENAI_API_KEY` to the Production environment, and deploy the `main` branch.
 The default build command (`pnpm run build`) and output directory (`.next`) work out of the box.

+## Analytics
+Vercel Analytics is enabled globally via the root layout.
+Deploying to Vercel automatically surfaces realtime traffic and engagement metrics for the live environment—no additional configuration is required.